 - Legumes (e.g., beans, lentils, chickpeas, and split peas) help slim your waist and protect you from diabetes

-It can be very quick and easy way to begin improving your nutrition is to start incorporating berries, greens, and legumes into your meals.
+A quick and easy way to begin improving your nutrition is to start incorporating berries, greens, and legumes into your meals.
 Try having a leafy salad for lunch or dinner (greens topped with berries or legumes), add fresh or frozen berries to your breakfast oatmeal, include legumes with dinner, or even blend fresh or frozen berries and greens together with almond or soy milk for a delicious smoothie.
 With these healthy options, you will feel better throughout the day and avoid the unpleasant feeling that occurs with a blood sugar crash.